Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Experimental Methodology

 After a brief introduction to the study, its goals, and its structure, the supervisor collected the participant's consent and demographic data.
 Then, the supervisor explained the game mechanics, supported by a pre-recorded gameplay video.

-During the following configuration phase, the participant was supported by the supervisor in selecting the game configuration.
-This included deciding, for each \textit{game action}, if the participant would control it directly, assign it to the copilot, or share it with the copilot.
-Participants freely chose the configuration according to their preferences.
-The supervisor provided guidance by explaining the different \textit{game actions}, offering suggestions, and clarifying the potential implications of each choice.
-In addition, the participant selected their preferred controller and assigned each \textit{game action} they decided to control to an \textit{input command} on that controller.
-The chosen configuration was then tested in-game, with the supervisor acting as the copilot.
-This configuration phase and the testing procedure were repeated until the participant found the configuration suitable.
+During the following configuration phase, the participant decided, for each \textit{game action}, whether to control it directly, assign it to the copilot, or share it. \revisionCHI{Participants freely chose according to their preferences.
+The supervisor provided guidance by explaining the different \textit{game actions}, offering suggestions, and clarifying the potential implications of each choice.} In addition, the participant selected their preferred controller and assigned each \textit{game action} they decided to control to an \textit{input command} on that controller.
+The chosen configuration was then tested in-game, with the supervisor acting as copilot.
+This configuration and testing procedure were repeated until the participant found the configuration suitable.
 Once defined, the configuration remained the same throughout the study.

 After configuring the system, participants were asked to play two sessions, each approximately $5$ minutes long: one in human cooperation and the other in partial automation.
 To avoid order bias, the sequence of the two sessions was counterbalanced using a Latin Square design.
-During the game sessions, the screen output and ambient audio were recorded with the participant's consent to support the following analysis.
-Participants' \textit{input command} logs were also saved.
-Participants were encouraged to think-aloud~\cite{lazar2017research}, expressing their reasoning in real time, and providing insights into their gameplay experience.
-At the end of each session, the supervisor also administered two questionnaires to evaluate the participants' perceived workload, engagement, and satisfaction during gameplay.
-The results of these questionnaires are discussed in Appendix~\ref{appendix:qualitative-questionnaires}.
+During the sessions, screen output, ambient audio, and \textit{input command} logs were recorded with the participant's consent, to support the analysis. \revisionCHI{ Participants were encouraged to think-aloud~\cite{lazar2017research}, expressing their reasoning in real time and providing insights into their experience.}

-Finally, at the end of the study, each participant took part in a semi-structured interview~\cite{lazar2017research} in which they reflected on their experiences in both gameplay modalities.
-Interviews did not have a fixed duration but lasted approximately $10$ minutes on average.
-Each interview started with a series of pre-defined questions, informed by previous literature on shared control assistance~\cite{cimolino2022two, cimolino2023automation,gonccalves2021exploring}, and designed to address the study’s research questions.
-Follow-up questions were asked to clarify or expand on participants' responses.
-The list of pre-defined questions is provided below\footnote{\revision{All questions and quotes reported in the following are translated from \anon[the language spoken by the participants]{Italian}.}}.
-For each, we also indicate the research question it addresses.